revolunet/django-picocms/README.md

  - Unlimited categories to organise your models with a simple AdminTreeView for categories ([django-mptt][0] based and no d&d yet)
  - `CMSModel` abstract fields : active, anonymous_access, created, modified, modified_by, position, category, title and slug
  - Easy instance rendering.
 Juste define `modelName.html` template and your instance will use it to render itself with the permalink.
- - basic `HTMLField` and `HTMLBigField` for your models with tinyMCE
+ - Basic `HTMLField` and `HTMLBigField` for your models with tinyMCE
  - South support